 Once you have the results in front of you, now is the time to make changes based on the feedback received.
 Gather all the stakeholders and discuss the different departments whose work has a bearing on the feedback.

 If there is an improvement in your current feedback scores, you need to list down the changes made and see if you can extrapolate it across the entire system.
-If not, see if there are other areas where there is scope for a lot of improvement.
+If not, see if there are other areas with scope for much improvement.

-Make use of the comments section in the survey form where you can find detailed responses from the patients.
+Use the comments section in the survey form to find detailed patient responses.
 Expedite the work based on the comments here.
-When your customers (read patients) have taken the time to write a detailed review, it is imperative that you respect their feedback and work on it.
+When your customers (read patients) have taken the time to write a detailed review, you must respect their feedback and work on it.

 #5 Close the feedback loop

-Create a list of changes that you want to make, outline how you want to take action and have a timeline before which you complete the entire process.
-Giving yourself an ultimatum will help you stick to a time duration.
+Create a list of changes you want to make, outline how you want to take action and have a timeline before completing the entire process.
+Giving yourself a request will help you stick to a time duration.

-You can expect a lot of resistance from the workers when you make changes to the operational procedures followed for a long time.
-But you have to make them understand the importance of the patient satisfaction survey and why you need to close the feedback loop.
-Once they are able to understand the importance as well, it will be smooth sailing.
+You can expect a lot of resistance from the workers when you change the operational procedures followed for a long time.
+But you must make them understand the importance of the patient satisfaction survey and why you must close the feedback loop.
+Once they can understand the significance, it will be smooth sailing.